-The test device connects to the first port on the DUT and then ‘snakes’ the same stream of 10Gbps traffic through the DUT.
+The test device connects to the first port on the DUT and then ‘snakes’ the same stream of 10Gbps traffic from the tester through the DUT.
 The stream of test traffic exists the DUT on it’s last port before returning to the test device.

 You’ll need n x transceivers and n/2 patch cables.
-Note: you are deliberately cabling a looped topology with the external patch cables.
+NOTE: you are deliberately creating a looped topology with the external patch cables.
 I just disable STP, but in theory PVST should allow this topology.
 Just don’t forget to re-set the config after the DUT leaves the lab.
 Also, please, please isolate your DUT from all networks except serial console before doing any kind of testing.
-That’s right ‘Skyfall‘, I’m looking at you.

 Layer 3 snake test

 You can also test at layer 3 if you want.
 This time you need to use n/2 VRF instances instead of vlans.
 You will also need a route in each VRF to reach the test-device’s target IP interface.
-Note that some devices won’t let you configure this many VRFs, so YMMV.
+Note that some devices won’t let you configure this many VRFs, so your mileage may vary.
 If you’re testing for power consumption or trying to burn-in, then the Layer 2 test will probably suffice.

 The snake topology allows you to leverage an entry-level tester for big results.
 It can help you avoid a big spend if you need to blast a lot of traffic at a modern high-density switch.
 Regard it as another tool in your testing toolbox.